LikhithSarvisetti/repository-1/Readme.md

 + Undirectional Data Flow
 + Single Page Apllication

++ Props
+	- to pass data from one component to another component we will use props
+	- Props are immutable

+	+ UnionBank (Functional1)

+	   - AndhraBank (Functional1)
+	   -  Corporation (Class)
++ States

+- in react to maintain information we will use States
+- we can maintain states in class component only (Before react16.8 version) ...

+constructor() {
+	super();
+	this.state={

+	}
+}

 + Project Environment Setup
 	- Have to download [NodeJS]
 	- Download Visual Studio Code